 Visitors have a choice of entering the South Rim from the east-side (Desert View) on Highway 64 via Highway 89 or from the west-side at the Grand Canyon South Rim Entrance.
-See the:

 Desert View Lookout Point is the eastern-most viewpoint on the south rim.
 While Desert View offers camping, picnic facilities, gas and food services, and a ranger station, it is perhaps the best spot from which to look back west, and to experience exceptional beauty of the northeast side of the Grand Canyon.
 The historic Desert View Watchtower, another Mary Jane Colter design opened in 1933, pulled together elements of man and nature in an effort to provide the widest view of the canyon’s splendor.
 Utilizing carefully selected materials, this gift shop/rest area pays tribute to the native peoples of the Grand Canyon, including Anasazi architectural features, and interior artwork devoted to Hopi religious traditions tribe, as well as replicas of ancient pictographs and petroglyphs created by artists Fred Kabotie and Fred Greer.